DolfeLive/POYIgMM/README.md

 There is also another attribute called "DoNotSave", this will not save the modified values.

-This is how you would register the mod properties,
+There are 3 ways to register the mod, the legacy way, automatic and Explicit
 ```cs
 using BepInEx;
 using POKModManager;